-The Company had \$191 million in uncommitted short-term bank credit lines, of which \$5.5 million were in use at April 1, 2012.
-The credit lines are primarily in the US, with approximately \$21 million or 11% outside the US.
-The credit lines are generally one year in term at competitive market rates at large well- established institutions.
+The Company had \$191 million in uncommitted short-term bank credit lines, of which \$5.1 million were in use at September 30, 2012.
+Our credit lines are primarily in the US, with approximately \$20 million or 11% outside the US.
+The credit lines are generally one year in term at competitive market rates at large well established institutions.
 The Company typically uses its available credit lines to fund working capital requirement or local capital spending needs.
-We anticipate that capital expenditures for 2012 should be between \$60 million and \$75 million, principally related to the construction of PCC plants and other opportunities that meet our strategic growth objectives.
+We anticipate that capital expenditures for 2012 should be between \$55 million and \$65 million, principally related to the construction of PCC plants and other opportunities that meet our strategic growth objectives.
 We expect to meet our other long-term financing requirements from internally generated funds, uncommitted bank credit lines and, where appropriate, project financing of certain satellite plants.
-The aggregate maturities of long-term debt are as follows: 2012 - \$8.5 million; 2013 - \$77.3 million; 2014 - \$8.2 million; 2015 - \$-- million; 2016 - \$-- million thereafter - \$-- million.
+The aggregate maturities of long-term debt are as follows: remainder of 2012 - \$-- million; 2013 - \$77.2 million; 2014 - \$8.2 million; 2015 \$-- million; thereafter - \$-- million.